Luka7420/Platform-Game/README.md

 # Platform-Game

-My 2D Platformer Game
+# My 2D Platformer Game

-Welcome to my Unity 2D platformer project! 🎮
+# Welcome to my Unity 2D platformer project! 🎮

-Overview
+# Overview

-My first Unity platformer.
+This is my first Unity platformer.
 While I followed a few tutorials by Pandemonium, the majority of the game design, mechanics, and features were developed independently by me.
 The game is still work in progress.

-Controls:
+# Controls:

 Move Left/Right: A / D or Arrow Keys
 Jump: Spacebar
       -Tap lightly for a small jump.
       -Hold for a long jump.
       -Press again in mid-air for a double jump.
-Interact (Pause menu, You are dead menu): E
+Interact (Pause menu, Death menu): E
 Pause: Esc